WhitakerLab/WhitakerLabProjectManagement/talk-proposals/SGibson-CogX20-BinderHub.md

 - [ ] Finding ways to automate the lengthy process spent preparing data for analysis
 - [ ] Preventing misuse of data-driven technologies and artificial intelligence
 - [ ] Using and analysing data in order to confidently infer causal relationships
-- [ ] Empowering citizens to access, understand and explot the world's data
+- [x] Empowering citizens to access, understand and exploit the world's data
 - [ ] Improving the ways in which we collect and analyse data
-- [ ] Effectively and efficiently convey information to varying audiences
+- [x] Effectively and efficiently convey information to varying audiences
 - [ ] Merging multiple sources of data
 - [ ] Using data while protecting privacy
 - [ ] Merging human knowledge with data-driven machine learning and AI systems